msimpsonnz/msimpsonnz.github.io/_posts/2019-12-02-k8s-to-fargate.md

 Back in October 2019 I was asked if I wanted to help out with a social enterprise [Squawk Squad](https://squawksquad.co.nz), they were having some challenges with their cloud deployment and wanted some advice.

+I was looking for more than a side project that could have some impact and not just me hacking around in my spare time.

+This was something I could help with outside of work but use my background to help make a difference.
+I have done volunteering in the past but it has always felt like they were teaching me to do something rather than me at my best.

 > Squawk Squad is a social enterprise that aims to connect and engage a country in the protection and growth of our native bird life.

 > Squawk Squad connects people with sanctuaries via a web-app that gives them the ability to collectively fund sensor-connected traps in aid of sanctuary projects.
 The funders can see where the traps are deployed in the sanctuary and are notified via email in real-time when their trap activates.
 This indicates the positive impact that their investment is having on native birdlife.
 Funders also receive a “Squawker profile” which shows where they are on the nation-wide leaderboard - your points depend on how many pests you have trapped!
 This gives you an exact measure of the difference you are making towards our native birdlife.

-I spoke to the team and their mission really inspired me, I was looking for a side project that could have some impact and not just me hacking around in my spare time.
+I spoke to the team and their mission really inspired me to join up and help out.

 ## Getting to know you